Bruce Boutlier McLean

-Captain Bruce Boutlier McLean (August 22, 1858 – June 24, 1930) was a 19th-century Boston maritime pilot, best known for being a pilot on the pilot boat America.
+Captain Bruce Boutlier McLean (August 1858 – June 24, 1930) was a 19th-century Boston maritime pilot, best known for being a pilot on the pilot boat America.
 He was a leader among the branch pilots of Boston for 35 years.
 McLean was a pilot and owner of the pilot boat Liberty.
-He died in Everett, Massachusetts in 1930.
+He died in Everett, Massachusetts, in 1930.

-Early life

-Bruce B. McLean was born in Hubbards, Nova Scotia on August 22, 1858.
-He was the son of John McLean and Johanna McLean.
-He married Laura Janet Rutledge on December 20, 1893, in Boston, Massachusetts.
-They had three children.

 Career

 McLean went out to sea at an early age.
 He received his pilot commission on March 13, 1895.

 McLean was a pilot on the pilot boat Minerva when she took her trial trip from the National dock at East Boston on March 14, 1896.